 In addition, the Partnership commenced a review of public transport fares in November 2020.
-The findings of the review is expected to be published in the last quarter of 2021, including recommendations for a future fare policy.
+The findings of the review is expected to be published in 2021, including recommendations for a future fare policy.
 The outcome of this review may impact on the level of income generated from passenger fares and therefore the level of subsidy provided by the Council.